 In addition to products, you will also need to get additional staffing specifically for the holidays.
 This might mean hiring additional staff or you could just need your full staff ready to work throughout the season.

 The best way to determine your staffing needs is to start early.
-Write out your holiday schedule in October or early November, and figure out how many people you will need and when.
+Write out your holiday schedule in early October and figure out how many people you will need and when.
 From there, you will want to send out your holiday schedule to your current staff so you can gauge their availability and make plans to accommodate their holiday hours.

 Include holiday work expectations in your job description so that new hires understand what they will be expected to do during holidays and you can hold them accountable.
 You might also sweeten the deal with holiday pay.